You never want to feel this way again.

 It’s hard to diagnose a viral infection but some symptoms include yellowing of the leaves, yellowing veins, stunted growth, or a pattern of yellow concentric rings.

 If you find that your plant is infected, it’s best to get rid of the plant and the potting mix.
-You can then keep the pot in a solution that contains 1 cup bleach in a gallon of water for about an hour before you reuse it.
+You can then keep the pot in a solution that contains 1 part bleach and 9 parts water for about an hour before you reuse it.

 I know it’s been a long guide.
 But it’s to help you grow your beautiful houseplants.